Wizadora: Development

-A pilot show starred Fawlty Towers writer and actress Connie Booth, who had been alerted to the character by John Cleese who had taken an interest in the production.
+The series' pilot starred Fawlty Towers writer and actress Connie Booth, who had been alerted to the character by John Cleese who had taken an interest in the production.
 The pilot was never broadcast.

-The concept was then developed into a language teaching tool for children to learn the English language published by Oxford University Press in 1991.
+The concept was then developed into a language teaching tool for children to learn English as a second language, published by Oxford University Press in 1991.
 Books, audio, and media were produced alongside the series.
-Originally the title role of Wizadora was initially played by Connie Booth in an unaired pilot before Maria Gough played the title role for Oxford University Press.
+The title role of Wizadora was played by Connie Booth in the unaired pilot, before Maria Gough took on the role for Oxford University Press.
 Cathy Lawday was the writer and editor of the books and media produced for Oxford.

-In 1992, Meridian Broadcasting took up the series.
-Considerable changes were made for this series.
-Some major changes included the introduction of Wendy van der Plank as Wizadora, who remained as the character from 1993 to 1996.
-Lizzie McPhee took over the role in 1997 until the series end.
+In 1992, Meridian Broadcasting picked up the series for broadcast on television.
+Considerable changes were made for this series, including the introduction of Wendy van der Plank as Wizadora, who remained as the character from 1993 to 1996.
+Lizzie McPhee took over the role in 1997 until the series' end.
 Tatty, who was originally played by a woman (Debbie Cumming), was now played by a man (Joe Greco 1993–94, Steven Ryde 1994–98) and Phoebe, who was originally played by actor Emma Amos, was re-introduced as a "life-sized" model.
 Many characters were introduced and the original characters were given a makeover.
-Connie Booth was brought back in to write episodes for the series among others.
+Connie Booth was brought back in to write episodes for the series, among others.